Julian-Spring-2022/git-github-fundamentals-itareque/README.md

-I have read this file.
+I have read the file.
 Thanks!

 # :wave: The Basics of GitHub